 WHU is one of the most renowned German Business Schools.
 This excellent standard has also been certified through leading positions in national and international rankings, for example by Financial Times, The Economist, and Wirtschaftswoche.
 Detailed information regarding the specific rankings are to be found in the latest ranking overview.

-Dedicated leadership – Executive Committee of WHU.
+Dedicated leadership – The Core Leadership Team of WHU.

 Global Partner Universities